ObsidianLabs/CKB-Studio/README.md

 #### Start a CKB Node

 Click the *Start* button to start a CKB node.
-Once the node is started, you can see both the node log and miner log in the terminals below.
+Once the node is started, you can see the node log, indexer log, and miner log in the terminals below.

 <p align="center">
   <img src="./screenshots/start_node_instance.png" width="800px">